 For university-accredited courses on custom medical device design, visit www.spd-academy.com.
-The first 20 credit or 13 CPD point module, 'Custom Medical Devices: Quality Management Systems' and Custom Medical Devices: Device Design are ready for enrollment in Aug.
-2022, with further enrollment in Feb.
-2023, Sept.
-2023 and on-going.
+The first two 20 credit or 13 CPD point modules, 'Custom Medical Devices: Quality Management Systems' and Custom Medical Devices: Device Design are ready for enrollment.

 You can also view our Vimeo video channel here.
 This includes videos on:

 This video provides an insight into how patient outcomes are optimised through the use of advanced design engineering technologies.